xpolicy/xpolicy/README.md

 ];
 ```

-Both are valid syntax and will be enforced accordingly.
+Both are valid syntaxes and are be enforced accordingly.
 The choice depends on
-your use case.
+your use case and desired fidelity of control.

 ## Constant rules